alvgomezv/workflow-app/README.md

 - [ ] Make the text of the shapes editable
 - [ ] Delete shapes with a form
-- [ ] Edit shapes, changing them from action to condition and condition to action ??
+- [ ] (Extra) Edit shapes, changing them from action to condition and condition to action

 ### Workflow Data Structure